 - Patients who want to avoid a knee replacement

 Genicular ablation is an innovative option for treating knee pain without surgery.
 By selectively applying a radiofrequency waves to the nerves surrounding the knee, one can effectively relieve pain in the knee.
 There is no steroid used in this procedure, In fact, no medication is injected into the knee joint at all.
 The entire procedure is performed outside the knee joint making it ideal for use before or even after knee surgery if necessary.

 Risk associated with procedure:

-It is important to know risk associated with any medical or surgical treatment. , There are few risks associated with Genicular Radiofrequency Ablation and they tend to be rare.
+It is important to know the risks associated with any medical or surgical treatment.
+There are a few risks associated with Genicular Radiofrequency Ablation and they tend to be rare.
 The potential risks include, but are not limited to:

 - Immediate or delayed ALLERGIC reaction to anesthetics /contrast